About The Life Tools programme

 I am a Chartered Counselling Psychologist, and an Occupational Psychologist.
-I was Head of Student Wellbeing until last academic year.
-Currently I am working as a Wellness Consultant and in this role I run the Life Tools programme, and work with my colleagues in the Welfare team collaborating with colleagues in Student Wellbeing Services.
+I was Head of Student Wellbeing until August 2017.
+I am now the Life Tools manager and in this role I run the Life Tools programme, and collaborate with colleagues in the Student Services.

 Dr Alicia Peña Bizama, C.Psychol, AFBPsS

 Life Tools Manager

 Carrington Building, Second Floor, room 207